MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/13-implement-transitions-in-tsql.md

 ```

 1. Select **&#x23f5;Run** at the top of the query window, or press the <kbd>F5</kbd> key to run the code.
-2. Note the results messages:
+2. Note the output messages, which should look like this:

 > (1 row affected)
 >